 The timed mowing management strategy was expanded in early 2011 to reduce the non-native annual grasses, particularly the annual barley, Hordeum murinum and ryegrass, Festuca perennis.
 This resulted in a dramatic reduction of exotic annual grasses and expansion of the native annual forbs and perennial grasses.
 The next phase of the restoration program removed the remaining exotic pines and hardwoods below the Dunn Trail.
 Further tree removals occurred in 2013.
 Current ongoing activities on the Prairie include specifically timed spring mowing, hand removal of non-native tree sprouts and other weeds by staff and volunteers, targeted controlled sheep/goat grazing and extensive vegetation monitoring conducted by Creekside Center for Earth Observation.

 Serpentine Prairie Restoration Project

-- Message from Regional Parks Botanic Garden Director, Steve Edwards (22KB)
+- Message from Regional Parks Botanic Garden Director, Steve Edwards (74 KB)